markjm5/jb-interactionstudio-event/README.md

 ## Step 2 - Begin the Heroku deploy process

-1. Please click the button below to deploy this application to Heroku.
+1. Click the button below to deploy this application to Heroku (**You must be logged into your Heroku Account beforehand**).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)